usaid-cs/yesterday-i-learned/random.md

 1. PornHub and LiveJasmin are the only pornographic websites in the world's top 50 visited websites.
 1. Curling irons can [look like dildos](http://imgur.com/QXWT6EV).
 1. [Level 1 holsters](https://www.youtube.com/watch?v=qIXc9NRLRJI&app=desktop) have a restraining latch that holds the gun.
 Level 2 holsters have a button that you need to press to get the gun out.
 You can still yank it out though, so Level 3 holsters have yet another thing covering the top of the gun to prevent yanking.
-1. "俺たちはいまイカとセックスをしている。" means "I am having sex with squid now", in case anyone tells you.
 1. Pickleball has nothing to do with pickles.
 It is a cross between badminton, tennis, and table tennis.
 1. The [Black Sea](https://en.wikipedia.org/wiki/Black_Sea) is 5000 times (rounded up) bigger than the [Dead Sea](https://en.wikipedia.org/wiki/Dead_Sea).
 More or less a lake, the Dead Sea is not really visible on a map unless you go looking for it.
 The average temperature at Dead Sea year round is 47 degrees Celsius.
 1. [Tenderloin](https://en.wikipedia.org/wiki/Tenderloin,_San_Francisco), the SF district just a few blocks away from the financial district, has a high rate of both crime and human feces sightings.